-Do you sometimes crave for a moment of peace and calm?
+Do you sometimes crave a moment of peace and calm?
 A moment to be able to reflect and take some distance from the hectic day-to-day hustle and bustle?

 This is nothing exceptional.
 Since the dawn of time, people have always longed for this.
 Silence has always played a big role in finding peace of mind and the wisdom that comes with it.
 Abbeys and monasteries were built in remote and silent locations, in order to create space for reflection and contemplation.
-For holidays, a lot of us like to go to mountains and forests where we can immerse ourselves in nature and be away from it all.
+For holidays, a lot of us like to go to the mountains and forests where we can immerse ourselves in nature and be away from it all.

 And what do we do when we finally get home?
 We automatically turn on the tv or the radio.

 We seem to have become addicted to sound, even though deep down we can feel this constant background noise is exhausting.

 I find myself doing this as well; I often switch on the radio without thinking, to be honest – it's a powerful habit to always want something playing in the background.
 But I try to do it less, and to make it a conscious choice whether or not to have music playing.
 Sometimes I just prefer silence.

 It's funny what happens when things around you become silent.
 You can observe it very clearly in meditation.
 You have switched off your phone, sat down, closed your eyes.
 And it's as if the inner noise only becomes louder.
 All these little voices in your mind chattering away: don't forget this, what if that happens, was that the right thing to say to my boss, oh I wish I were on holiday in Tuscany, that would be so nice, what did this or that person think when I did this or that, I should have said it more diplomatically, what Christmas present am I going to buy my mum, for heaven's sake why am I having so many thoughts again, will it ever stop, I must be doing something wrong, this meditation isn't working.

 Maybe that's why we become addicted to background noise?
 To not have to hear the chattering in our mind?